justinsunho/leesreview.com/content/pages/home.md

 title: Home
 hero:
   image: /images/pages/home/center.jpg
-  title: Spring SAT 2022 Enrollment
+  title: Summer SAT 2022 Enrollment
   description: Register now for our expert SAT program.
 Now offering online and
     in-person classes!
   buttonText: Enroll Now
   buttonLink: https://www.leesreview.com/contact
   staff: A Dodgers Playoff Primer
-  subtitle: For Spring
+  subtitle: For Summer
 classes:
   title: Programs and Classes
   classList:
     - title: SAT I
       image: /images/pages/home/dscf3673.jpg
-      description:
-        Experience an SAT program shaped by years of SAT mentorship for hundreds of students.
+      description: Experience an SAT program shaped by years of SAT mentorship for hundreds of students.
       linkText: Learn More
       linkHref: https://leesreview.com/SAT
     - title: College Consulting
       image: /images/pages/home/mr.-haven-laying-down-knowledge-on-christa.jpg
-      description:
-        We know how intimidating applying to college can be.
+      description: We know how intimidating applying to college can be.
 See how we can maximize your potential school choices.
       linkText: Learn More
       linkHref: https://leesreview.com/college-consulting
     - title: AP and Classroom Prep
       image: /images/pages/home/andrew-teaching-katrine2.jpg
-      description:
-        Whether you're struggling or want to get ahead, we can tailor our tutor prep for your classes.
+      description: Whether you're struggling or want to get ahead, we can tailor our tutor prep for your classes.
       linkText: Learn More
       linkHref: classroom-prep